Control Structures «Prev Next»

 Lesson 3 Using the IF clause

-Using the IF clause in PL/SQL
+Using the IF Clause in Oracle PL/SQL

-IF v_sale_value < 100 Then
+IF v_sale_value < 100 THEN

 v_commission_percent := 10;

-ELSIF v_sale_value > 100 AND v_sale_value < 500 Then
+ELSIF v_sale_value < 500 THEN

 v_commission_percent := 15;

-ELSIF v_sale_value > 500 AND v_sale_value < 1000 Then
+ELSIF v_sale_value < 1000 THEN

 v_commission_percent := 20;